vvetrov/sigmaTestTask/README.md

 # sigmaTestTask
 Solution of the test task from Sigma

-_Implemented solution of the task from "PHP Test Assessment.docx"_
+**Implemented solution of the task from** [Executive summary](./ExecutiveSummary.md)

 Here we have productCalcTerminal class as required in the task.

 Also tests using PHPUnit implemented.

+All implemented classes are documented by using PHPDoc (please take a look into the sources)

 To execute in local environment: